SeleniaAnastasi/MisOnto/README.md

-# MisOnto
+# OSMOS - Ontology of Sexism, Misogyny and Oppressive Speech
-The OWL2 Ontology of Oppressive Speech
+The OWL2 Ontology of gender-based Oppressive Speech